Medicare Enrolled

 Summary

-Dr. Balaraman is a mixed practice specialist, with above-average Medicare volume (top 3% in FL), and high industry engagement (consulting-driven, top 10%), with 19 years of practice experience.
+Dr. Balaraman is a mixed practice specialist, with above-average Medicare volume (top 3% in FL), with consulting-driven industry engagement in the top 10% of FL peers, with 19 years of NPI registration.

 This summary is auto-generated from federal data.
 It describes data availability and patterns — not clinical quality.
 Read our methodology →